Hello and Welcome to The Science Dog!

 However, the real image for science that you may want to consider if you love dogs, is this one:

-Science is needed because without it, we are susceptible to making decisions for our dogs based upon conjecture, testimony, tradition, myth, and sometimes even based upon what Joe next door (who happens to know a lot about dogs) tells us.
+Without scientific evidence we are susceptible to making decisions for our dogs based upon conjecture, testimony, tradition, myth, and sometimes even based upon what Joe next door (who happens to know a lot about dogs) tells us.
 And even though Joe may be very sincere when he informs you that dogs eat grass because their diet is lacking in vitamin C, fiber, B-vitamins (insert any nutrient here), Joe’s recommendation is often based upon a belief rather than upon actual evidence.

 In this blog, we look for the evidence.
 So, while I am always willing and happy to explore all new ideas about nutrition, health, behavior, and training, my mantra is and will continue to be: “SHOW ME THE DATA”